 Alcohol is an addictive substance that has negative implications for your health in the long term.
 It can worsen the effects of mental conditions, and may have negative consequences on the mental wellbeing of people who do not necessarily suffer from mental health problems.

-It may affect eating and sleeping patterns, as well as affecting your finances, which may cause you to have unhealthy habits.
+If saying of the professionals from the Drug rehab cleveland are considered, it may affect eating and sleeping patterns, as well as affecting your finances, which may cause you to have unhealthy habits.
 These may impact your health in the long term too, alongside the health problems that are directly affected with alcohol consumption.

 Alcohol has a lot of negative consequences.
 Here are some of the biggest reasons why you should consider quitting alcohol immediately.